DISABLING PEER-TO-PEER FILE-SHARING

 To remove an installed application on a Windows computer:

-- Select the application and click on the Remove button.
+- Select the program and click on the Uninstall button in the top heading.

 To remove an installed application on a Mac: